Mangere

 Auckland Airport Proximity

-Auckland Airport directly south of Mangere is the suburb's largest employer and economic driver.
-The ongoing airport expansion and surrounding commercial development create opportunities for civil construction, but projects must comply with airport-related height restrictions and coordination requirements.
+Auckland Airport is directly south and it's the suburb's biggest employer and economic driver.
+Ongoing airport expansion and surrounding commercial development creates consistent civil construction demand, but the height restrictions and coordination requirements are real and they need to be built into the project plan from the start.

 Civil Construction Services in Mangere

-Blake Civil Construction provides professional earthworks, drainage, and civil construction services throughout Mangere, positioned on the northeastern shore of the Manukau Harbour and adjacent to Auckland Airport.
-From our Coatesville base, we reach Mangere in approximately 45 minutes via the SH1 and SH20 motorways, exiting at Kirkbride Road or Massey Road.
+our Mangere civil crew delivers earthworks, drainage, and civil construction throughout Mangere, positioned on the northeastern shore of the Manukau Harbour and sitting directly adjacent to Auckland Airport.
+From Coatesville, we reach Mangere in roughly 45 minutes via SH1 and SH20, coming off at Kirkbride Road or Massey Road.

 Serving the Mangere Community